sergio-d-lemos/activemq/docs/oauth_2_0_activemq.md

 1. Make use of Token Introspection ([RFC 7662](https://datatracker.ietf.org/doc/html/rfc7662)) or OpenID Connect (OIDC) APIs.
 2. Validate "opaque" OAuth Access Tokens, tokens which are not in a JWT format or validating tokens against an Authorization Server.
-3. Propose a sign-in flow using a third party Authorization Server in the ActiveMq Web Console.
+3. Propose a sign-in flow using a third party Authorization Server in the ActiveMQ Web Console.
 4. Support for non-standard claims.
 5. Detect revoked tokens (or detecting "signed out" users whose token is still not expired)
 6. Refresh expired OAuth Access Tokens